Demand justice for Syrians killed by US-led coalition

-In June 2017, the US-led coalition - including France and the UK - launched a military operation to force the IS armed group, or so-called ‘Islamic State’ (IS), from Raqqa.
+In June 2017, the US-led coalition - including France and the UK - launched a military operation to force the IS armed group from Raqqa.

 But instead of only targeting IS, they killed hundreds and injured thousands of civilians, while obliterating much of the city.

 Raqqa’s residents were trapped as fighting raged in Raqqa’s streets between IS militants and Kurdish-led Syrian Democratic Forces (SDF) fighters, all while the coalition’s airstrikes rained down.

 Despite the Coalition’s insistence that ‘there has never been a more precise air campaign in the history of armed conflict,’ hundreds of civilians were killed by the aerial bombardment.
 Our evidence shows that several Coalition attacks violated international humanitarian law.

 People we spoke to told us that, even though they suffered immensely during the three and a half years of Islamic State control over the city, the death and destruction caused by the US-led coalition military campaign was worse.

 Islamic State operate amongst civilians and use them as human shields – a tactic known well ahead of the campaign.
 Coalition forces failed to take the precautions needed to minimise harm to civilians.

 On 26 July 2018, the US-led coalition finally accepted responsibility for dozens of civilian deaths in Raqqa, as documented in our investigation.

 The coalition acknowledged that its aerial bombardments between June and October last year killed 77 civilians, including 24 children and 25 women.